 Note: If a backup key should ever no longer be available, you can upload the backed-up key again.
 You must also enter the passphrase before uploading.

 Now you can create a new backup job — again on the Site backup page, this time using the Add job button:

 Here you can select, among other things, the items you just created under Target and Encryption.
 You will also find options for compression and scheduling backups.
-As you soon will see, you can also trigger backups manually.
-With Do not backup historical data you can save metrics (RRD files), monitoring history and log files, which leads to significantly smaller backup archives.
+As you will soon see, you can also trigger backups manually.
+With Do not backup historical data you can save metrics (RRD files), monitoring history and log files, which results in significantly smaller backup archives.

-On the Site backup page you can now see your finished backup job and start it via :
+On the Site backup page you should now see your finished backup job and can start this using :

 You can stop running backups with :

-For both running and completed jobs, takes you to the details of the job.
+For both running and completed jobs, takes you to the details for the job.

 You can start restoring backups on the Site backup page by clicking on Restore.
 The procedure is largely self-explanatory:

 Select the desired backup to be restored with .